Summary: In a pandemic some rights are more equal than others

 As anyone who has ever travelled in the Tropics will know vaccine “passports” are already a fact of life: there are many places you simply cannot go without your Yellow Fever certificate.
 Proof of Covid vaccination is now a fact of travel within Europe.
 In parts of mainland Europe health inspectors will check that diners in indoor venues have proof of Covid vaccination.
 Democratic norms are still much healthier there than in the UK which seems to have gotten into a ridiculous debate that such measures would impinge on the most basic of rights of Little England and its Brexiters.

-As British politics becomes increasingly infantile, losing sight of this principle in a welter of doctrinal disputation will lead to the country becoming an even greater international laughing stock than it already is.
+As British politics becomes increasingly infantile, losing sight of this principle in a welter of doctrinal disputation relating to some nirvana of individual liberties will lead to the country becoming an even greater international laughing stock than it already is.
 But whatever grim mirth may be prompted by a UK refusal in the name of “civil liberties” to apply essential public health measures to stem a pandemic, this will never salve the grieving of those who have had to bury the needlessly dead.